B1.2 Compare and order whole numbers up to and including 1000, in various contexts.

 Explain the rules of the game:

-• The objective of the game is to turn over as many cards as possible before the 4 Jokers are turned over.
+• The objective of the game is to turn over as many cards as possible before the four Jokers are turned over.

-• The cards are shuffled and laid face-down on the table to form 4 rows of 10 cards, each row containing only cards of the same suit.
-The remaining 4 cards are laid face down on the table.
+• The cards are shuffled and stacked face-down on the table to form four rows of 10 cards, each row containing only cards of the same suit.
+The remaining 4 cards are stacked face down on the table.

-• A team member turns over the remaining 1st card and places it in the sequence in the appropriate position by removing the card on it.
-For example, if one of the chosen sequences consists of the numbers 276 to 285 and the card turned over is 279, it should be placed in the 4th position.
+• A team member turns over the top card from the stack of four, places it in the sequence in the appropriate position, and picks up the card it is replacing.
+For example, if one of the chosen sequences consists of the numbers 276 to 285 and the card turned over is 279, it should be placed in the 4th position of that sequence.

-• The next player replaces the removed card in the appropriate position.
-For example, if the removed card is 276, it must be placed in the 1st position since the sequence including this number starts with 276.
+• The next player takes the removed card and places it in the appropriate position in the appropriate sequence.
+For example, if the removed card is 276, it must be placed in the 1st position of the blue sequence that starts with 276.

-• When a Joker is turned over, another card must be taken from the remaining cards.
+• When a Joker is turned over, another card must be taken from the stack.

 • The game continues until all four of the Jokers are turned over.